YaySI649/SI649Artists/data/readme.txt

 * The script is powered by multiprocessing, requests and sqlite3 module
 * The suggested way of using this script is use gbo.py to generate a local file storing all the API responses (json), then use process_from_file() to parse json file and populate sqlite database.
 * gbo.py is a multiprocessing approach.
 Its fast, but do not attempt to use it to do database insert (bad concurrency in sqlite)

+get_json.py (deprecated):
+* move your lastfmDB.db to this folder and run get_json to spit out .js files